NFL: Highlights from Sunday's National Football League games

 Goff, who lost to the Saints last year in his rookie season, completed 28-of-43 attempts for 354 yards.
 He was intercepted for the first time since Oct.
 22 when Watkins dropped a ball into P.J.
 Williams’ hands.

-Reporting by Rory Carroll
+Editing by Rory Carroll/Andrew Both